Michaelaalo/end_to_end_uk_youtube_Project/README.md

-# Data Portfolio: Excel to Power BI
+# Excel to Power BI end to end Project

 ![excel-to-powerbi-animated-diagram](assets/images/kaggle_to_powerbi.gif)